-However, to answer this specific question, when you increase your credit limit, it allows you to more easily stay within the utilisation limited when you are regularly spending.
-It’s essential that you keep your credit utilisation below 30%, so only spending £3k maximum if you have a £10k credit limit.
-Ideally you’ll keep this to under 10% as you are awarded more points if you can achieve this as it shows the credit bureaus you don’t need all the credit you have access too, highlighting you’re a low risk (in their eyes!).
+However, to answer this specific question, when you increase your credit limit, it allows you to more easily stay within the utilisation limit when you are regularly spending.
+It’s essential that you keep your credit utilisation below 30%, so only spend £3k maximum if you have a £10k credit limit.
+Ideally, you’ll keep this to under 10% as you are awarded more points if you can achieve this as it shows the credit bureaus you don’t need all the credit you have access to, highlighting you’re low risk (in their eyes!).

 Typically you can request a credit limit increase every 6 to 12 months, and as long as you are just using it for increasing your credit score and aren’t just going to spend it, then increasing your limit is definitely a good choice.
 This is especially true for people that currently have a very low limit, such as £1k where spending only £300 in a month would push you over the recommended maximum utilisation.

 What credit cards do I have and why?

 This question has been asked a number of times so for those interested I’m going to run through what credit cards I own and why I have them.